 When choosing your roast, you want to be sure that there is a good amount of marbling (white flecks) in the lean of the muscle.
 That marbling leads to lots of flavor, particularly when the chunks of these roasts are cooked nice and slow.

 We really liked the way the small cubes of meat cooked down to an incredibly tender consistency after a few hours.
 You’d almost swear you had started with ground beef!

-- 3 lbs Certified Angus Beef® brand chuck or rump roast, trimmed of excess fat and cut into ¼ inch cubes
+- 3 lbs Certified Angus Beef® brand chuck roast, trimmed of excess fat and cut into 1 inch cubes

 - 1 onion, diced